Advise Me

 Your Tasty Comfort Foods Get Healthier with 9 Smart Strategies

-For some comfort foods, make healthier swaps
+For healthier comfort foods, try these swaps

-3. Cut back on sugar and salt in your recipes.
+• Reduce sugar and salt in your recipes.

-7. Use olive oil and broth instead of heavy cream and butter in mashed potatoes.
+• Use olive oil and broth instead of heavy cream and butter in mashed potatoes.

-8. Replace some or all of your mashed potatoes with mashed cauliflower.
+• Replace some or all of your mashed potatoes with mashed cauliflower.

-Keep in mind that some comfort foods are naturally healthier choices:
+Some comfort foods are naturally healthier choices:

 • Fruit cobbler that’s loaded with fruit and oats